Nesterov Acceleration of Alternating Least Squares for Canonical Tensor Decomposition: Momentum Step Size Selection and Restart Mechanisms: Introduction

-The remainder of this paper is structured as follows. \Cref{sec:related} discusses related work. \Cref{sec:algo} presents our general Nesterov-ALS scheme and discusses its instantiations.
+The remainder of this paper is structured as follows. \Cref{sec:algo} presents our general Nesterov-ALS scheme and discusses its instantiations, focusing on the choice of momentum weights and restarting mechanisms. \Cref{sec:related} discusses and establishes links between the Nesterov-accelerated ALS methods we consider, and existing acceleration methods for ALS.
 In \Cref{sec:expt}, we perform an extensive experimental study of our algorithm by comparing it with a number of acceleration schemes on several benchmark datasets. \Cref{sec:conclude} concludes the paper.